simioni87/auth_analyzer/README.md

 ## How does it work?
 1. Create a “New Session” for each user role you want to test (e.g. admin, normal_user, unauthenticated, …)
 2. Paste the session characteristic (e.g. Session Cookie, Authorization Header, …) into the text area “Header(s) to replace”
-3. Enter your CSRF Token parameter name (the CSRF token value will be automatically grepped if it is present in a HTML-input tag or JSON object of a given response)
+3. If needed: Define CSRF Token Name

+    a.
+With a dynamic value (the CSRF token value will be automatically grepped if it is present in a HTML-input tag or JSON object of a given response)

+    b.
+With a static value (value can be defined)

+    c.
+Remove CSRF Token (to test CSRF check mechanism of for other purposes)

-4. Add your preferred “Grep and Replace” Rules (a start and stop string can be defined for Grep and Replace.
+4. If needed: Add your preferred “Grep and Replace” Rules (a start and stop string can be defined for Grep and Replace.
 Each grepped value will be replaced within the defined Replace rule of the given session).
+5. Define Filters (only relevant requests should be processed)
 5. Start the “Auth Analyzer”.

     *	Each Request will be displayed in a table.
     *	I will easy see for each session if you have a BYPASS or a POTENTIAL_BYPASS for the current request.

 ## Processing Filter
 The “Auth Analyzer” should only process Request which eighter have a CSRF Token in it or should only be accessible for authorized users.
-For this reason following filters can be defined:
+For this reason, following filters can be defined:
 *	Only In Scope (only requests to the set Scope will be processed)
 *	Only Proxy Traffic (only requests to the “Proxy History will be processed)
 *	Exclude Filetypes (specified Filetypes can be excluded)